trigaten/Learn_Prompting/docs/reliability/calibration.md

 ## In practice

 In practice, a few context-free examples are used to compute $W$ and $b$ (their average is used).

+## Takeaways

+LLMs are often predisposed (biased) towards certain labels.
+Calibration can be used to counteract this bias.